kagaimiq/mtkproto/README.md

 - `<payload 2 addr>` - Address where the second payload is loaded
 - `<payload 2 file>` - File that will be loaded as the second payload

+First thing it does after starting is it waits for the device on the port "`<mtk tty>`" indefinetlyuntil it appears, and it is able to open it.
+Just hold a volume button (pull down KPCOL0 to GND) then plug in into USB, or wait for the preloader device, etc.

+If no additional parameters specified (i.e. only the `<mtk tty>` is specified), it just prints out some information it gets over USBDL (bootrom or preloader).

-The first payload is loaded on the USBDL (BROM/Preloader) stage, while the second one is loaded on the Download Agent stage, that is provided by the first payload.
+The first payload is loaded in the USBDL mode via commands `SEND_DA` and `JUMP_DA`.

-The USBDL stage either *does* have DRAM (when on Preloader) or *does not* have DRAM (when on BROM), so the Download Agent is used to init the DRAM when we are running off BROM, while on the Preloader it is essentialy a no-op.
+Then the second payload is loaded in the DA "xflash" protocol, first sending out DRAM configs and other stuff first.

+It's important to know that the DA's first stage (that we are executing now) expects to have its second stage (that we are supposed to load) loaded, and so it checks the hash of what we have just loaded ("security check"), and refuses to execute it if the hashes are different from what was hardcoded into stage1 binary itself.

+And so i have included the "mtk_DA6765_nohashchecks.bin" file until i find a better solution.
+What i've done is i ripped it off the "MTK_AllInOne_DA" and 'bypassed' the hash checks altogether.
+Load address is 0x200000.

 ### Example